mgoddard/cockroach-aks-multi-region/README.md

         kubectl run -it network-test --image=alpine --restart=Never -- ping 40.0.0.4
         ```

-    - Download and Configue the Scripts to deploy cockroachdb
+    - Download and configure the scripts to deploy CockroachDB. **NOTE**: This repo includes these files.
         1. Create a directory and download the required script and configuration files into it:

             ```bash